arvindmvepa/al-seg/README.md

 and [DAVIS](https://davischallenge.org/) datasets.
 For all four datasets, we used essentially the same pre-processing methods found [here](https://github.com/HiLab-git/WSL4MIS).
 The pre-processing code can also be found in the `wsl4mis` directory.
 Scribbles and pre-processed data for the ACDC dataset can be found [here](https://github.com/HiLab-git/WSL4MIS).
-Images/scribbles for the MSC-MR dataset can be found [here](https://github.com/BWGZK/CycleMix).
+Scribbles for the MSC-MR dataset can be found [here](https://github.com/BWGZK/CycleMix).

 Please store the pre-processed data in a directory with the dataset name in `wsl4mis_data`